-There are lots of different roles in care and health to choose from and in different settings including in the community, residential care, hospitals or supporting people in their homes.
+There are lots of different job roles in social care and health, as well as a variety of settings – residential care, hospitals or supporting people in their homes or in the community.

 - Working in specialist areas, for example dementia, learning difficulties, physical or sensory impairment, end of life care

 - Moving into support areas, for example as a trainer or advisor